syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### showTimeZoneFields `boolean`
 {:#members:showtimezonefields}

-When set to false, hides the timezone field on Schedule appointment window.
+When set to false, doesn't render the start and end timezone fields on the Schedule appointment window.

 #### Default Value